Lovers and madmen have such seething brains,

 Goodchild describes how imaginal psychology includes "mystical philosophy and alchemy; shamanic and indigenous wisdom; spiritual and visionary traditions; literary and poetic imagination; deep ecology; creative arts; authentic movement and dance; music; extraordinary experiences and consciousness studies.
 Engagement with these domains fosters self-awareness, responsiveness toward others, and care for the soul, enabling us to heal, to create, and to participate in re-imagining culture, no matter what our ‘work’ or ‘calling.’ "

 Consciousness is not based on concepts of ego or self, though it has been identified as such.
 Archetypes generate the transformational images and the universal material of myth and drama, but they bear the mark of personal and cultural conditioning.
 They provide archaic and timeless meaning.
 Some intelligence by-passes thought.
+We have to look at the whole not just the positive.

 Hillman dubs ego a "myth of inflation", not the secret key to the development of consciousness, but a source of fallacies, defining its literal fantasies as reality.
 In A Blue Fire (pg.
 34), he suggests, "placing in abeyance such metaphors as: choice and light, problem solving and reality testing, strengthening, developing, controlling, progressing."
 He condemns new age insistence on transformation - sloughing off the old self and interpretive schemes for an idealization that is essentially another self-delusion.